Academic Symposium 2021

-This year’s Symposium will offer six discipline-specific sessions and eighteen student presentations.
-Each session will feature 2–4 student presentations in which participants are given half an hour to present their research and take questions.
+This year’s online Symposium will offer 2 sessions and 6 student presentations.
+Each session will feature 3 student presentations in which participants are given half an hour to present their research and take questions.
 Questions will be moderated by a faculty member with overlapping research interests.
-This year, sessions have been organized around the following topics:

 10:30-12:30 Session 1

 - 10:30 -- David Lewis: African Christian Spirituality in the Work of A.E.
 Orobator: A Theological Brew of an African Flavour

 - 11:10 -- Zach Gordon: To God, through the Image of the Other: The Incarnational Theology of Ascent in the Works of Charles Williams

 - 11:50 -- Tim Wang: Asian Spirituality through Harmonious Living: A dialogue Between Confucian Spirituality and Christian Spirituality

 12:30-1:30 Lunch Break